 Originally published more than a year ago, this post is a helpful look at one of the easiest wins in all of e-discovery analytics.
 We've updated it to reflect the current capabilities of Relativity, and are republishing it to give you another look.

-According to the Radicati Group, the average businessperson sends 36 emails per day.
-It may not sound like much, but if you do the math, it means a single employee creates nearly 10,000 emails per year (more if they work weekends).
+The average businessperson sends about 40 emails per day.
+It may not sound like much, but if you do the math, it means a single employee creates nearly 10,500 emails per year (more if they work weekends).